-However, matters such guest safety and the potential impacts of the ongoing use on residential amenity still
+The ongoing operation of home hosted accommodation is regulated and managed under the local law, including guest safety and the potential impacts of the ongoing use on residential amenity.

-A one-off application for approval is required for all home hosted accommodation properties, requiring annual renewal while the property continues to be used for home hosted accommodation.
+A one-off application for approval is required for all home hosted accommodation properties.
+The approval requires annual renewal while the property continues to be used for home hosted accommodation.

 Frequently Asked Questions

 Home hosted accommodation means the provision, or making available, of premises —

 (a) for use by 1 or more persons (each an occupant), other than the owner of the premises, for less than 3 consecutive months; and

 (i) a habitable room at residential premises, for example, a bedroom, studio or cabin; or

 (c) where the person in charge of the premises resides at the premises whilst the occupant uses the

 Noosa Plan 2020 defines home hosted accommodation as a home based business.
 Town planning approval is not required provided the minimum accepted development requirements of Noosa Plan 2020 can be met.
 View Fact Sheet 4 - Home Hosted Visitor Accommodation for more information.

 Home hosted accommodation requires a one-off approval under the proposed local law.
 The approval must be renewed annually while home hosted accommodation continues to operate.